Couple Woke Up To A Real Life Moose Stuck In Their Swimming Pool

 “We’ve lived in this house for 40 years, and this is the first time I’ve seen a moose this close to the city,” Koch said.

-“I looked out in the backyard and there’s this moose absolutely panicked and struggling,” Koch told The Dodo.
-“She stepped on the solar blanket and put her foot through it and got all tangled up and she was desperately trying to get free.”
+“I looked out in the backyard and there was this moose absolutely panicked and struggling,” Koch told The Dodo.
+“She stepped on the solar blanket, put her foot through it, and got all tangled up; she was desperately trying to get free.”

-Moose are known adept swimmers, they spend a significant amount of their time in the water — especially when they want to graze on underwater plants during the winter.
+Moose are known to be adept swimmers; they spend a significant amount of their time in the water — especially when they want to graze on underwater plants during the winter.
 They can even hold their breath for almost a whole minute by shutting their nostrils.

 “She looked so forlorn out there that my wife said, ‘I want to give her a hug,’” Koch said.

-The wildlife services workers hoped they wouldn't need to tranquilize the helpless moose to help get her out of the pool, but they will never able to do it until she's finally out of the water.
+The wildlife services workers hoped they wouldn't need to tranquilize the helpless moose to help get her out of the pool, but they would never be able to do it until she was finally out of the water.

-Thankfully, it turned out that all the moose needed was a little bit of extra time to free herself up.
+Thankfully, it turned out that all the moose needed was a little bit of extra time to free herself.